-Managing Regulation, Enforcement & Compliance, a one week program, will be delivered In Brisbane from 18th to 23rd October, 2015.
+Managing Regulation, Enforcement & Compliance, a one week program, will be delivered in Melbourne from 14th to 19th February, 2016.

-(The next offering of the course after that will be in February 2016 in Melbourne, Victoria).
+(The next offering of the ANZSOG course after that will be in October 2016 in Wellington, New Zealand).
 Visit the ANZSOG course website for a course description, brochures, online registration, and an explanatory video.

 Professor Sparrow delivered the Keynote Speech at the International Conference for Dental Regulators, hosted by the American Dental Association (ADA) on 16th September 2015 in Boston.
 See the ADA conference website for details.

 Professor Sparrow delivered a 1-day workshop in Sydney on May 15th, hosted by the Australia & New Zealand School of Government (ANZSOG) in Sydney, Australia.
 This program introduces participants to the concept of risk-based regulatory practice, and examines the manner of constructive interaction between professional regulators and red-tape reduction and deregulatory movements.

 On May 17th Professor Sparrow delivered a Keynote Speech and workshop on Risk-Based Regulation at the annual conference of the Australian Medical Boards, held in Adelaide.